cmark0v/linux_hax/linuxhax.rst

 graphical, featureful
 =====================
-- ``xterm`` -old school bare bones terminal emulator for x11
+- ``xterm`` - old school bare bones terminal emulator for x11
 - xorg/x11 - always started by scripts, but it is the name of the service that runs the GUI in linux generally. x1 was the old name xorg is the new one. there are forks...
-- ``xv`` -old and simple image viewer
+- ``xv`` - old and simple image viewer
-- ``mplayer`` -old simple and great media player. no GUI, just do mplayer file.mp4 or whatnot
+- ``mplayer`` - old simple and great media player. no GUI, just do mplayer file.mp4 or whatnot
 - ``mpv`` - like mplayer but better, has no interface other than key bindings and cmdline
 - ``gimp`` - powerful image editing, old schoool MIT project, shit interface, opens any format basically
 - ``ibus`` - this is a package for controlling advanced input methods that are a lot more than a change of layout; like Chinese, Korean,
-- ``xviewer`` -seems to be the version of xv/xview available in modern ubuntu? stupid name
+- ``xviewer`` - seems to be the version of xv/xview available in modern ubuntu? stupid name
-- ``librewolf`` -probably best browser at time of writing this, chromium clone with telemetry removed and good privacy settings as default
+- ``librewolf`` - probably best browser at time of writing this, chromium clone with telemetry removed and good privacy settings as default
 - ``zathura`` - -good pdf viewer, cool kids use it these days, suckless minimalist

 high tier suckless